 Taxis are wheelchair accessible and can only carry wheelchairs that can be safely secured using the integrated seatbelt.
 Taxis must carry assistance dogs free of charge, they have an induction hearing loop and high-visibility grab handles.

 Taxi fares are regulated and set by Transport for London and are calculated by meter.
 Further information can be found here https://tfl.gov.uk/modes/taxis-and-minicabs/taxi-fares?intcmp=4223

 Private Hire Vehicles (Mini-cabs)

-You may be sent a private hire vehicle (PHV) in response to your booking as these are used to supplement and improve supply.
+You may be sent a private hire vehicle (PHV) supplied by a Transport for London (TfL) licensed private hire operator who meet necessary terms and conditions as these are used to supplement and improve supply.
 You will be informed in advance if a PHV is being sent in response to your booking.

 Availability of vehicles

 Every effort will be made to supply you with a vehicle but at certain times it may be difficult to find one and it may arrive late.
 In some circumstances none may be available.
-This is because the number of available vehicles varies continuously throughout the day and demand can sometimes be greater then supply.
+This is because the number of available vehicles varies continuously throughout the day as vehicles travel around London and its wider boroughs and demand can sometimes be greater than supply.

 For example this can occur:

 - when weather conditions are poor - traffic moves more slowly and there are more people hailing taxis in the street